 The Company's ability to obtain financing through the capital markets is a key component of its financial strategy.
 Historically, the Company has managed risk associated with executing this strategy, particularly as it relates to fluctuations in interest rates, by using a combination of fixed and floating rate debt.
 The Company also entered into interest rate swap agreements to manage risk associated with fluctuations in interest rates and to take advantage of favorable floating interest rates.
 The swap agreements have total notional values of \$225.0 million and \$210.0 million.
 Swap agreements with a notional value of \$225.0 million matured in May 2004, and agreements with a notional value of \$210.0 million mature in August 2011.
 These maturities are identical to the Company's public notes that were sold in 1999 and 2001, respectively.
-Under the swap agreements, the Company pays interest at floating rates based on changes in LIBOR and receives interest at fixed rates of 6.625% and 6.75%, respectively.
-The Company has designated these agreements as hedges in changes in the fair value of the Company's fixed-rate debt and accounts for them in accordance with Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133").
+Under the swap agreements, the Company pays interest at floating rates based on changes in LIBOR and receives interest at fixed rates of 65/8% and 63/4%, respectively.
+The Company has designated these agreements as hedges in changes in the fair value of the Company's fixed-rate debt and accounts for them in accordance with SFAS 133.
 The Company has determined that these agreements qualify for the short-cut method under SFAS 133 and, therefore, changes in the fair value of the agreements are assumed to be perfectly effective in hedging changes in the fair value of the Company's fixed rate debt due to changes in interest rates.

-As of December 31, 2005, interest rate swap agreements are reflected at fair market value of \$5.5 million and are included in other liabilities and as an adjustment to long-term debt in the accompanying Consolidated Balance Sheets.
-During the years ended December 31, 2005, 2004 and 2003, the Company recorded net interest income of \$1.1 million, \$7.2 million and \$10.0 million, respectively, related to its interest rate swap agreements which is included in interest expense in the accompanying Consolidated Statements of Income.
+As of December 31, 2004, interest rate swap agreements are reflected at fair market value of \$.5 million and are included in other assets and as an adjustment to long-term debt in the accompanying Consolidated Balance Sheets.
+During the years ended December 31, 2004, 2003 and 2002, the Company recorded net interest income of \$7.2 million, \$10.0 million and \$5.8 million, respectively, related to its interest rate swap agreements which is included in interest expense in the accompanying Consolidated Statements of Income.